-Plantation: An agricultural estate usually worked by resident labor.
-At Somerset Place the vast majority of resident laborers were enslaved men and women.
+Plantation: An agricultural estate usually worked by resident labor.1 At Somerset Place the vast majority of resident laborers were enslaved men and women.

-Antebellum Period: Antebellum means "existing before a war".
-Typically in the United States, the Antebellum Period refers to the period between the War of 1812 and the start of the Civil War in 1861.
+Antebellum Period: Antebellum means "existing before a war".2 Typically in the United States, the Antebellum Period specifically refers to the period between the War of 1812 and the Civil War 1861.

 Enslaved: A condition in which a human being is treated as property and is forced to work for his/her owner.
 Enslaved people did not have freedom of choice or movement.
 Here at Somerset Place we use this term almost exclusively.
 This is purposeful, in order to convey the humanity of those who were enslaved.
-We avoid the term "slave" because it names enslaved persons only in terms of a status imposed upon them.3
+We avoid the term, "slave", because it names enslaved persons only in terms of a status imposed upon them.3